 Her performance abilities have deemed her recipient of The University of Arizona’s Medici Fine Arts Scholarship, the Brian Friedman Millennium Dance Scholarship, the Gus Giordano Scholarship, Coca Cola’s Leadership Scholarship, and fellowships and awards at the University of California, Irvine Claire Trevor School of the Arts.
 In addition, she is a past selected company member for Dayton Contemporary Dance Company II and Gus Giordano Jazz Dance Chicago II.

-Saleemah E. Knight currently teaches Jazz Dance technique as well as theory courses in the areas of world studies, jazz history/culture and popular culture on faculty at the USC Glorya Kaufman School of Dance.
-She is also the artistic inspiration behind a line of youth-inspired dance active wear called Saleemahwear.
-Saleemah is known for her outstanding instruction and choreography in Jazz, Jazz-Funk and Contemporary Jazz.
-She continues to bring her academic expertise, professional, and vibrant attitude to recording artists, dance studios, performing companies and academic universities worldwide.
+Saleemah E. Knight currently teaches Jazz Dance technique as well as theory courses in the areas of world studies, jazz dance history and popular culture on faculty at the USC Glorya Kaufman School of Dance, choreographs live productions, and teaches master classes worldwide.
+She is also the artistic inspiration behind Shop Saleemah, a shop-able Instagram based store featuring ready-to-wear fashion and dancewear.
+Saleemah is known for her outstanding instruction and choreography in Jazz and Contemporary Jazz; she was recently featured in Dance Teacher Magazine as a leading university professor in the field of Jazz Dance.
+Saleemah is currently featured on the Transmission Jazz Dance documentary and feature film alongside dance legends such as Debbie Allen and Chita Rivera (for upcoming release in 2020).
+She continues to bring her academic expertise, professional, and vibrant attitude to recording artists, dance programs, performing companies and academic universities worldwide.